johnsonj561/Project-Portfolio/README.md

 ## Build

-Be sure to create environment file '.env' in project root directory, see [sample.env](sample.env).
+Create environment file '.env' in project root directory, see [sample.env](sample.env).

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.